 As rheumatologists, we offer diagnostic and therapeutic services for in-patients and out-patients.
 Outpatient services are at our office on East Paris SE in Grand Rapids.
 We perform hospital consultations at Mercy Health Saint Mary’s Mercy Medical Center.

 We work to extend our impact beyond Grand Rapids and with strive to serve as many patients ase we can from underserved North and West Michigan.
 We request physician referrals, so that we can work as a team with your primary physician.
-We currently co-manage complex rheumatic disease patients with physicians in Holland, Muskegon, Ludington, Mt Pleasant, Traverse City, Gaylord, Petosky, Roger City and Sault St. Marie, MI.
+We currently co-manage complex rheumatic disease patients with physicians in Holland, Muskegon, Ludington, Hastings, Ionia, Mt Pleasant, Traverse City, Gaylord, Petosky, and Sault St. Marie, MI.

 Deep knowledge and broad experience caring for people with: